 Digital nomads and technology

-Digital nomads are creative and curious.
-They tend to have high incomes – and the desire to spend them to experience the world around them.
-Plus, they make great citizens.
-That’s why state and local governments should start focusing on the following trends to help support the growth of digital nomads in their communities:
+Digital nomads are, by nature, creative and curious.
+They tend to have high incomes – and they spend it to experience the world around them.
+Plus, they make great citizens because they have a natural desire to learn and grow – and make the world a better place.

-- Introduction of city-wide digital platforms that can gather, aggregate, and analyze data from a variety of sources, resulting in cities that are smarter and more resilient.
+- Use of city-wide digital platforms that can gather, aggregate, and analyze data from a variety of sources, resulting in cities that are smarter, more resilient – and as a result more accessable for digital nomads.

 - Use of computing at the edge to process data at the source for faster and more accurate impacts.
-Critical for wanderers as they explore their new temporary homes.
+This is critical for wanderers as they explore their new temporary homes.

 - Merging of GIS, big data, and analytics to create real-time “living maps” to model community behavior.
-This would give digital nomads a virtual key to the city, helping them engage with and be productive members of their temporary communities.
+This would enable digital nomads better engage with and be productive members of their temporary communities.
+Plus, it would gift usable data back to their host cities.

-- Public safety vehicles as digital hubs to scale mission fabric in real time (via ruggedized routers), allowing government to respond faster and more accurately to emergencies and natural disasters.
-This will include greater deployment of mobile, real-time video and data sharing.
+- Public safety vehicles as digital hubs to scale mission fabric in real time (via ruggedized routers).
+This allows government agencies to respond faster and more accurately to emergencies and natural disasters experienced by digital nomads as well as citizens.

 - Growth in connected vehicle capabilities, especially real-time data sharing with government.
 This is being driven in part by NHTSA suggestions for Vehicle to Vehicle (V2V) communications.
 This is key to integrating the nomadic workers mobile technologies into the broader mesh networks they encounter in their travels.

-- Linking autonomous vehicles with government sensors/networks to gather critical data, rather than relying so strongly on onboard sensors.
+- Linking autonomous vehicles with government sensors/networks to gather critical data.

 - Increased focus on human-centric technologies via app development by both the public and private sector.
 This will greatly enhance transparency of government-gathered data, leading to more trust in local government.
-It would also spur competition among communities to attract nomadic workers, who usually have very high paying jobs and spend a great deal of their income on luxury experiences on a daily basis.
+It would also spur competition among communities to attract nomadic workers, who usually have very high paying jobs and spend a greater percentage of their income on luxury experiences than the average citizen.

 - Adoption of smart city requirements into municipal codes.
 From the number of trees and shrubs to square footage of glass fronting streets, communities already require certain minimums for new construction.
 As WiFi continues to grow in recognition as a necessary utility, minimums for bandwidth, access, security, and linkage into a larger city-wide fabric will become standard code.

-Every day, technologies are enabling a better quality of life for digital nomads and the communities they support through their spending.
-Through creativity and persistence (and a whole lot of passion), digital nomads are blazing a trail to a whole new way of life for future generations of travellers.
+Every day, wireless technologies are enabling a better quality of life for digital nomads and the communities they support, both through their spending and their attitude towards the world around them.
+Through creativity and persistence (and a whole lot of passion), digital nomads are blazing a trail to a whole new way of life for future generations of workers and travellers.

 Remember to “like” and “follow us” for more updates on technology and travel.